 As a strange epilogue to the story, the cops arriving at the scene actually found Wardlaw outside the escape room.
 It's almost as if the universe had waited until he'd made his call to get its irony fix, and then suddenly unlocked the door and allowed the poor bastard to leave.

 A Hit-And-Run Case Is Cracked When A Woman's Car Snitches On Her

 In early December 2015, a mysterious motorist hit a car in Port St Lucie, Florida.
-The culprit didn’t bother stopping, instead opting to flee the scene that sent one victim to hospital with back injuries.
+The culprit didn't bother stopping, instead opting to flee the scene that sent one victim to the hospital with back injuries.
 To make things extra douchey, they also ruined a pretty neat Christmas party: The car they plowed through just so happened to have a whole bunch of presents in the trunk.
 That’s pretty damn close to Grinch territory, right there.

 However, this crime had a witness: a hawk-eyed guardian that saw everything and wasn't about to let our villain get away with their crimes.

 That witness was a car, and man, it was totally hell-bent on snitching on its owner.